Expansion of Major League Soccer: Relocation: Houston (2006)

 In 2005, the San Jose Earthquakes were put on hiatus because of a failure to secure a soccer-specific stadium.
 The players and the coach were moved to an expansion team in Houston, Texas, where they became the Houston Dynamo playing out of Robertson Stadium.
 The number of teams in the league did not change.

 Toronto (2007)

 In November 2005, Major League Soccer announced that it had approved an expansion franchise in Toronto to be owned and operated by Maple Leaf Sports & Entertainment, which also owns the Toronto Maple Leafs and Toronto Raptors.
 The expansion fee was $10 million for the Toronto team.
 The Toronto City Council had previously approved $9.8 million in funding for a $62.8-million stadium, with the rest of the money coming from MLSE, the federal government, and the provincial government.
 The team name Toronto FC and logo were announced in May 2006.
-The club played their first season in MLS in 2007, finishing at the bottom of the table.
+The club played their first season in MLS in 2007, finishing at the bottom of the standings.
 The introduction of MLS into Canada took MLS into a separate country for the first time.